WarStalkeR/FFU-BR/README.md

-screen. **Bottom** - horizontal cutout offset, below which inventory window will be shown in next column, required to balance the 'top' offset. **Padding** - padding between inventory window columns. **Grid** - inventory windows column auto-adjustment width for each additional horizontal inventory grid tile, only relevant when inventory width is above 4 grid tiles.
+screen. **Bottom** - horizontal cutout offset, below which inventory window will be shown in next column, required to balance the 'top' offset. **Padding** - padding between inventory window columns. **Grid** - inventory windows column auto-adjustment width for each additional horizontal inventory grid tile, only relevant when inventory width is above 4 grid tiles. **Safety** - is safety multiplier for inventory window height.
+If its too big inventory window might overflow to the next column, despite having enough space in the current.
+If its too small, inventory window might overflow below intended height limit in the same column.
+If you see that inventory windows overflow one way or another, enable `ActLogging` and try various `Safety` and `Bottom` values.
+If there are less than 6 values, parameter is ignored and default values loaded instead.

 ## Superiority Settings
 **NoSkillTraitCost** - Option to allow learn/unlearn any trait or skill for free.